| |

 Chlorination Systems, are actually miniaturized

-chlorine manufacturing plants: the same
+chlorine manufacturing plants, with the same

-in-line and work by electrolytically converting
+technology being utilized.
+The devices work by electrolytically converting

 salt, in the spa or hot tub water, into chlorine